 A competency represents a general concept or performance that students are expected to master as a requirement for satisfactorily completing a unit.
 Students will be expected to receive instruction on all competencies.
-The suggested performance indicators represent the enabling and supporting knowledge and performances that will indicate mastery of the competency at the course level.
+The suggested objectives represent the enabling and supporting knowledge and performances that will indicate mastery of the competency at the course level.

-Integrated Academic Topics, 21st Century Skills, College and Career Ready Standards and International Society for Technology in Education (ISTE) Standards
+Integrated Academic Topics, 21st Century Skills and Information and Communication Technology Literacy Standards, ACT College Readiness Standards, and Technology Standards for Students

-This section identifies related academic topics as required in the Subject Area Testing Program (SATP) in Algebra I, Biology I, English II, and U.S. History from 1877, which are integrated into the content of the unit.
-The standards that are integrated into the content of the unit are aligned with the College and Career Ready Standards outlined in this document.
-Research-based teaching strategies also incorporate the 21st Century Skills and Information and Communication Technology Literacy skills.
+This section identifies related academic topics as required in the Subject Area Testing Program in Algebra I, Biology I, English II, and U.S. History from 1877, which are integrated into the content of the unit.
+Research-based teaching strategies also incorporate ACT College Readiness standards.
+This section also identifies the 21st Century Skills and Information and Communication Technology Literacy skills.
+In addition, national technology standards for students associated with the competencies and suggested objectives for the unit are also identified.